frictionlessdata/website/site/work-with-us/get-help/README.md

 # Need Help?
+<p class="font-light text-xl"> We're happy to provide support!
+Please reach out to us by using one of the following methods:</p>

 ## Community Support

 Ask in the [Chat room](https://discordapp.com/invite/Sewv6av) or start a thread in the [GitHub Discussions](https://github.com/frictionlessdata/project/discussions).
-Frictionless is a big community that consists of people having different expertise in differend domains.
+Frictionless is a big community that consists of people having different expertise in different domains.
 Feel free to ask questions!

 ## School of Data